 Viruses are not our enemies

-Misunderstandings in dealing with the little ones
+Misunderstandings when dealing with the little ones

 Most viruses are harmless

-The viruses live in us in a finely balanced equilibrium.
+Viruses live in us in a finely balanced equilibrium.
 They have no interest in destroying their host.
 However, if the balance is disturbed from the outside, diseases can develop.

 More viruses than stars in the sky